canalplus/rx-player/doc/api/index.md

 The RxPlayer has a complete API allowing you to:
   - load and stop video or audio contents
   - perform trickmodes (play, pause, seek, etc.) as a content is loaded.
-  - get multiple informations on the current content and on the player's state.
+  - get multiple information on the current content and on the player's state.
   - choose a specific audio language or subtitles track
   - set your own bitrate and buffer length
   - and more